9 Ways to Increase Home Energy Efficiency During Eau Claire Winters

 1. Advanced Low-E Insulating Glass with Argon

-Advanced Low-E Insulating Glass with Argon1* is compatible with the majority of climates.
-It’s a favorite choice because it protects well from the cold and the heat.
+Advanced Low-E Insulating Glass with Argon1* is compatible with a lot of climates.
+It’s a favorite choice because it shields well from the cold and the heat.

 2. AdvancedComfort Low-E Insulating Glass with Argon

 AdvancedComfort Low-E Insulating Glass with Argon1** is best for northern climates.
-The exclusive Low-E technology provides uniform insulation from chilly winters and mild summers.
+The exclusive Low-E technology offers even insulation from chilly winters and mild summers.

 4. NaturalSun Low-E Insulating Glass with Argon